 Head of Refugee Leadership, Advocacy & Communications, Asylum Seeker Resource Centre

 Since arriving in Australia as a refugee when he was 11 years old, Ogy has trained as a lawyer and has worked in a range of campaigning and advocacy roles to promote diversity, inclusion and human rights.
-He has worked as a campaigner at every level – from grassroots community organising, for federal parliamentarians, as a board member of NFP organisations and an elected representative himself having served as a local government councillor at the City of Port Phillip for four years.
+He has worked as a campaigner at every level – from grassroots community organising, for federal parliamentarians, as a board member of NFP organisations, and as an elected representative himself, having served as a local government councillor at the City of Port Phillip for four years.

 Sanmati Verma